-The EEPROM on-chip timer controls the write time.
-The write/erase voltages are generated by an on-chip charge pump, rated to operate over the voltage range of the device.
+An on-chip timer controls the write time.
+The write/erase voltages are generated by an on-chip charge pump, rated to operate over most of the voltage range of the device.
+See parameter D132B (VPEW) for specific limits.

 - Note 1: Unlike previous PIC MCU devices, members of the PIC18F97J60 family do not reset the holding registers after a write occurs.
 The holding registers must be cleared or overwritten before a programming sequence. - 2: To maintain the endurance of the program memory cells, each Flash byte should not be programmed more than one time between erase operations.
 Before attempting to modify the contents of the target cell a second time, a Row Erase of the target row, or a Bulk Erase of the entire memory, must be performed.